Don’t Get Stuck in a Pivot Table Rut

 Pivot Table Not Showing All Data Problem-Layout Fix

-Pivot tables are great for summarizing data, but do you ever notice that there are missing items in a pivot table?
-For example, you know there are customer records in the source data table, but one customer isn’t showing up in the pivot table.
+For example, you know there are product records in the source data table, but one product isn’t showing up in the pivot table.
 How can you troubleshoot and fix the problem to show all data?

 Continue reading “Pivot Table Not Showing All Data Problem-Layout Fix”